Skip to content

 Contractors Need To Juice Up Working Capital in Volatile Times

-To be sure, a well-established company with a strong cash position is going to appear more attractive to a surety.
-In that regard, there are some important steps a contractor can still take to maximize their bonding capacity and remain competitive.
+A well-established company with a strong cash position will appear more attractive to a surety.
+In that regard, there are several important steps a contractor can still take to maximize their bonding capacity and remain competitive, including:

-First, they should closely watch and “work” their receivables to ensure collections are coming in on time.
-A contractor should also ensure their clients have adequate financing and have no limitations on credit, as well as do their “due diligence” on subcontractors.
+• Closely watching and “working” their receivables to ensure collections are coming in on time.
+Contractors should also ensure their clients have adequate financing, no limitations on credit, and do their “due diligence” on subcontractors.

-Next, refinance debt for longer terms.
-If a contractor has an impending balloon payment on a large debt, they should consider refinancing the debt for a longer period.
+• Refinance debt for longer terms.
+If a contractor has an impending balloon payment on a large debt, they should consider refinancing it for longer.
 By doing this, the debt immediately drops out of current liabilities and improves working capital.
 That can be a particularly wise move in an unstable environment when interest rates are typically low.

-Also, consider borrowing money against long-term assets over a four- or five-year term to put cash in the bank.
+• Consider borrowing money against long-term assets over a four or five year term to put cash in the bank.
 Of course, selling idle equipment helps, too, as it eliminates a long-term asset and immediately converts it into cash.

 It’s a Unique Situation

-Uncertainty is nobody’s friend in the business world, and COVID-19 has injected a big unhealthy dose of it into the construction market.
-While large, established contractors can merely adjust their strategy and bid on smaller jobs, it becomes a bit of a perfect storm for the small- to medium-sized contractor who finds themselves competing for a smaller pool of work even as bonding capacities get squeezed.
+Uncertainty is nobody’s friend in the business world.
+While large, established contractors can adjust their strategy and bid on smaller jobs during times of uncertainty, it becomes a perfect storm for small- to medium-sized contractors competing for a smaller pool of work even as bonding capacities get squeezed.

 Relevant insights